owulveryck/blog/content/post/a-philosopher-called-linda.md

 # The ideas of the geeks...

+Since my colleague [Xavier Talon](https://www.linkedin.com/in/xavier-talon-7bb5261) told me about linda and the idea of using it with TOSCA, I have thousand ideas running around.
-What I would like is to use the linda language to coordinate the nodes of my TOSCA topology.
+What we would like is to use the linda language to coordinate the nodes of an application topology described by TOSCA.
 Of course the topology is distributed so the tuple space I will use/implement must exists at the scale of a cloud plateform.
 A raft based kv could be used as a tuple space.
+Of course GO would be a good choice for the implementation of the communication agent because of it self-contained, static binary design.

+But every story needs a fresh start and we shoud move one step at a time.
+First we need to be sure that a distributed tuple-space could work in the cloud.

 As a proof of concept, I will use the philosophers dinning problem as simply described in page 452 of the paper [Linda in context](http://www.inf.ed.ac.uk/teaching/courses/ppls/linda.pdf) from Nicholas Carriero and David Gelernter.

 My goals are:

-* Implement a basic Linda language in go
+* To implement a basic Linda language in go
-* Run the philosopher problem locally
+* To run the philosopher problem locally
-* Modify the code so it uses etcd as a tuple space
+* To modify the code so it uses etcd as a tuple space
-* Run the philosopher problem on AWS with a philosopher per region
+* To run the philosopher problem on AWS with a philosopher per region
-* Use my toscalib to read a topology and encode it in the tuple space
+* To use my TOSCAlib to read a topology and encode it in the tuple space
-* Run a deployement at scale...
+* To run a deployement at scale...

 In this post I will present a basic implementation of the language that solves the dinning problem locally.